 If numbing medicine is used, you may feel a sting as the needle is inserted and the medicine is injected.

-As the needle passes into the thyroid, you may feel some pressure, but it should not be painful.
+As the biopsy needle passes into your thyroid, you may feel some pressure, but it should not be painful.

 You may have slight discomfort in your neck afterward.
 You may also have slight bruising, which soon goes away.

 The main risk is bleeding into or around the thyroid gland.
-If bleeding is severe, there may be pressure on the windpipe (trachea).
+With severe bleeding, there may be pressure on the windpipe (trachea).
 This problem is rare.

-Thyroid nodule fine needle aspirate biopsy; Biopsy - thyroid - skinny-needle; Skinny-needle thyroid biopsy
+Thyroid nodule fine needle aspirate biopsy; Biopsy - thyroid - skinny-needle; Skinny-needle thyroid biopsy; Thyroid nodule - aspiration; Thyroid cancer - aspiration

 Lai SY, Mandel SJ, Weber RS.
 Management of thyroid neoplasms.
-In: Flint PW, Haughey BH, Lund VJ, et al., eds.
+In: Flint PW, Haughey BH, Lund V, et al, eds.
 Cummings Otolaryngology Head and Neck Surgery.
-5th ed.
-Philadelphia, Pa: Elsevier Mosby; 2010:chap 124.
+6th ed.
+Philadelphia, PA: Elsevier Saunders; 2015:chap 123.

-Schlumberger MJ, Fuketti S, Hay ID.
+Schlumberger MJ, Filetti S, Alexander EA, Hay ID.
 Nontoxic diffuse and nodular goiter and thyroid neoplasia.
-In: McDermott MT, ed.
-Endocrine Secrets.
-6th ed.
-Philadelphia, Pa: Elsevier Saunders; 2013:chap 14.
+In: Melmed S, Polonsky KS, Larsen PR, Kronenberg HM, eds.
+Williams Textbook of Endocrinology.
+13th ed.
+Philadelphia, PA: Elsevier; 2016:chap 14.